kooscode/srgh-matrix-trinity/README.md

 - I installed the "Matrix" board and was able to get the existing exploit running.
 - This particular board uses an install called "Project Muffin" for XBOX 360 Slim systems
 - "Project Muffin" does not connect to the I2C bus, but connects to a DEBUG pin on South Bridge
-- The default ROM image just loads "Xell Reloaded", an open source boot loader
+- The default custpm ROM image just loads "XELL Reloaded", an open source boot loader
 - After install, the Xell bootloader came up within 5-10 seconds.. the glitch works!!
 - https://github.com/Free60Project/xell-reloaded